 It may be generations before Latinos come home to their seemingly more natural place in the Republican Party, though Selby says it's the young people just entering the political arena who drive the voting bloc leftward in elections.
 And those same Latino voters have not given President Obama a pass on his immigration policies, which have seen record numbers of deportations during his presidency.
 Still, Selby notes, Obama and the Democratic establishment know they still can count on the reliable Latino vote come election day—at least for now.

 Voter suppression efforts undertaken by the GOP are also a factor driving Latinos away from the Republican Party, says Selby.
-"Everyone knows those efforts are targeting minority voters because they tend to vote Democratic," he says.
+"Everyone knows those efforts are targeting minority voters because they tend to vote Democratic,"

 The political science professor argues that any GOP candidate for higher office who does a "180- degree turn on immigration" will likely win that election by drawing enough Latino support to turn the tide in his favor.
 That includes the big man from New Jersey himself, Gov. Chris Christie.